KarstenMau/EBC2014/README.md

 # Dataset for CBAM project

 The dataset is available in csv-format and can be imported directly into statistical packages like R or Stata, using the file URL.
-The consists of 12 columns and 3,097 rows.
+The dataset consists of 12 columns and 3,097 rows.
 Columns are defined as follows:

 iso3_exp "Exporter ISO3 code"